RupertGladstone/ho-antarctica/README.md

 # ho-antarctica
-Elmer/ice code for higher order model of the Antarctica
+Elmer/Ice code for the higher-order model of Antarctica